diegocasmo/ml_blink_api/documentation/server-config.md

 ``` bash
 sudo service mongod start
 ```
-  - Verify that MongoDB has started successfully (search for a line alongs the lines of "[initandlisten] waiting for connections on port 27017")
+  - Verify that MongoDB has started successfully (search for a line similar to "[initandlisten] waiting for connections on port 27017")
 ``` bash
 sudo cat /var/log/mongodb/mongod.log
 ```